 You can see which ads are eligible to deliver to your in-stream video or audio content to better understand the Ad Manager ad selection process or troubleshoot issues related to delivery.
 Simply enter a VAST ad tag URL to see ad request and delivery details.
 You can then share the details with other users in your network.

-Delivery Inspector for video and audio doesn't support features that require context, such as frequency caps, or cookies, such as session ad rules.
+Delivery tools for video and audio ads don't support features that require context, such as frequency caps, or cookies, such as session ad rules.

 Below are some common questions answered by Ad Manager delivery tools: